jon004/packethero-2.0/README.md

 ## Packages ##
 **Step 5: Installing Packages and Downloading Code**

-Connect to the VM Instance through ssh
+Connect to the VM Instance through ssh:

 - Click -> Navigation Menu (1st button in header)
 - Click -> Compute Engine
 - Click -> SSH (Under the connect column of the table that loaded)
 - Wait for the terminal to load

-Install the following packages, make sure you are in `~/`, running `cd ~/` gets you here if you're not already there
+Install the following packages, make sure you are in `~/`

+Running `cd ~/` gets you here if you're not already there

 Run these commands: